 Every emotion swelled and burst inside Spunkmeyer’s chest.
 The image of the man was identical to himself, save for a thinner face, longer hair, and darker eyes.
 He took a breath and tried to speak, but instead found himself resisting the urge to sob.

 Jesse pulled another set of papers from the envelope.
 “I did try to contact him, but it turns out he’s been dead for about sixteen years.”
 He slid a series of newspaper articles in front of Spunkmeyer.
 “He was planning on fighting a case to gain custody of you.
 I guess your biological mother was determined not to let that happen.”

 Spunkmeyer felt like he was going to throw up.
 “She murdered him?”

 “Why?
 Why the hell couldn’t she just divorce him and-”

 “It’d be a stain on her if people knew what she did.
 Who would sympathize with someone who abandoned a newborn in a hospital?
 It was easier to lie to everyone and say you died at birth.
 If everyone she knew found out what really happened, it’d be a personal disaster for her.
 Your father threatened to tell them the truth.
 He had to be disposed of, and he couldn’t be bribed to keep quiet.”

 “Couldn’t be bribed… That means he had honor of some kind, right?”

 “He loved you, and he left you that cap to show it.
 You did have an emotional bond.
-A somewhat weak emotional bond, but it was still there.
+A somewhat weak one, but it was still there.
 You were certain there was someone out there who would love you.
 You were right, but he was gone before you even found out you were adopted.”
 Jesse glanced at his watch.
-“I have to get going.
+“I can’t stay here for too long, unfortunately.
+I knew you needed to hear this in person but I need to get back to base.
 Would you like me to leave the documents with you?”